-City Surplus Site 1 is located at the northeast corner of Center Street and South Avenue (P-1 on Figure 1J-2.1) and is approximately 6.5 acres across two vacant parcels that are currently zoned M-1.
+City Surplus Site 1 is located at the northeast corner of Center Street and South Avenue (P-1 on Figure 1J-2.1) and is approximately 6.5 acres across two vacant parcels that are currently zoned -R-3M-1.
 The City of Orange Cove and Universal Properties completed the purchase and sale agreement on June 7, 2023, and included recordation of a covenant requiring 15 percent affordable housing for future development of the property.
-As of January 2024, the developer has submitted an application to rezone the property to R-3 zoning and the environmental document is underway.
-City staff is working closely with the land ownerdeveloper to complete_entitlements for the site by the end of 2024 (see Program 3). rezoning of the property to R-3 zoning, which will occur prior to the start of the Housing Element planning period.
+Orange Cove City Council has approved all necessary entitlements to develop the site with affordable housing.
+City staff is working closely with the land owner property owner and developer group to develop site plans, construction documents, and secure grant funding for development of the site with affordable housing complete (see Program 3). rezoning of the property to R 3 zoning, which will occur prior to the start of the Housing Element planning period.
+There are no known barriers to development of this site during the planning period.
 Universal Properties intends to develop the 6.5-acre site as multi-family housing at a project density of 25 dwelling units per acre. (see Program 3).
 However, for the purpose of this analysis, this site is assumed to have capacity of 105 moderate income housing units, based on an assumed realistic density of 16.2 dwelling units per acre in the R-3 zone (described in more detail in the "Methodology" section).
 Of those, a minimum of 16 units, or 15 percent of units, must be deed-restricted affordable units.